 When your teenager is talking about difficult feelings or mental health issues, be a good listener and don't interrupt.
 You'll have the opportunity to offer feedback and advice, but if you don't let them finish talking, they might stop talking altogether.
-Even if your teen is navigating suicidal thoughts, substance abuse, or a crisis situation, stay calm and nonjudgmental.
+Even if your teen is navigating suicidal thoughts, self-harm, or a similar crisis situation, stay calm and nonjudgmental.

 If your teenager starts the conversation about mental health, take steps to offer your unconditional support:

-Once the conversation starts, don't stray away from difficult topics.
-If you think your teenager might be having suicidal thoughts or dealing with a substance abuse problem, discuss your concerns and ask them.
-If the answer is yes, and they have a suicide plan in place, seek professional mental health care and contact emergency services.
+Once the conversation starts, don't avoid difficult topics.
+If you think your teenager might be having suicidal thoughts or dealing with self-harm, discuss your concerns and ask them.
+If the answer is yes, and they have a suicide plan in place or are actively self-harming, seek professional mental health care and contact emergency services.

 Despite common misconceptions, you don't have to be a licensed mental health professional to help someone at risk of suicide.
 We all have a role to play in suicide prevention, and it's important to trust your instinct if you have a major concern.
 And remember: It's not always enough to pay attention to your teen's behavior.
 You also need to listen to their words.
 If they're having suicidal thoughts, they might talk about wanting to sleep forever, feelings of hopelessness, or feeling like a burden to others.